UniversalDependencies/docs/treebanks/zh_cfl/index.md

 General annotation questions (either Chinese-specific or cross-linguistic) can be raised in the [main UD issue tracker](https://github.com/UniversalDependencies/docs/issues).
 You can report bugs in this treebank in the [treebank-specific issue tracker on Github](https://github.com/UniversalDependencies/UD_Chinese-CFL/issues).
 If you want to collaborate, please contact [keyingli3-c&nbsp;(æt)&nbsp;my&nbsp;•&nbsp;cityu&nbsp;•&nbsp;edu&nbsp;•&nbsp;hk, tswong-c&nbsp;(æt)&nbsp;my&nbsp;•&nbsp;cityu&nbsp;•&nbsp;edu&nbsp;•&nbsp;hk, jsylee&nbsp;(æt)&nbsp;cityu&nbsp;•&nbsp;edu&nbsp;•&nbsp;hk].
+Development of the treebank happens outside the UD repository.
+If there are bugs, either the original data source or the conversion procedure must be fixed.
+Do not submit pull requests against the UD repository.

 | Annotation | Source |
 |------------|--------|